 The region's recent history and human rights record and the Open Society Foundations' specific mission are strongly interconnected, and thus the above categories serve only as a starting point for research.
 To assist researchers in making better use of our holdings, OSA has established a series of Reference Information Papers (RIP) on selected topics.

-OSA Archivum's rapidly-growing audiovisual collection comprises both archival holdings and material from our film library.
+Blinken OSA's rapidly-growing audiovisual collection comprises both archival holdings and materials from our film library.
 As an audiovisual research center, we are actively collecting with an intent to establish a non-circulating video library comprising: regional propaganda; historical, feature and documentary films; regional TV news programs; historical home movies; and amateur footage—from the interwar period up to the present.
 Except in the case of some very important collections, OSA does not have the right to make most of the films in its care publicly available.
 These films and images can be used for research, exhibition, and educational purposes, and provide valuable sources for scholars—even when the images cannot be reproduced for copyright restrictions.

 OSA Library houses a non-circulating reference library of books—including many books long-discarded by most other libraries, but which remain important sources for the study of post-World War II history—as well as a collection of more than 6,500 dailies and journals published from the 1950s onwards in over 40 languages.
 It also offers special publications from the region: numerous titles of informal and regional press and ephemera.